-The Eastern Baltic gas market (Finland, Estonia, Latvia and Lithuania) currently has an aggregated demand of about 10 bm3 per year which is expected to remain flat.
-If gas supply diversification was enhanced and the required infrastructure was developed accordingly, market volumes are predicted to increase up to 16 bm3, with the additional upside of 1.5 bm3 for LNG bunkering.
+The Eastern Baltic gas market (Finland, Estonia, Latvia and Lithuania) currently has an aggregated demand of about ten bm3 per year which is expected to remain flat.
+If gas supply diversification was enhanced and the required infrastructure was developed accordingly, market could grow up to 16 bm3, with the additional upside of 1.5 bm3 for LNG bunkering.

-Even currently Latvia and Finland, as well as in accordance with the latest information, also Estonia, are compliant with N-1 criterion, which refers to the SOS, it only covers the infrastructure part and does not improve the supply interruptions caused by non-infrastructure means.
+Even currently Latvia and Finland, as well as in accordance with the latest information, also Estonia, are compliant with N-1 criterion, which refers to the SOS, it only covers the infrastructure part and doesn't improve the supply interruptions caused by non-infrastructure means.